SERVE’s commitment to the Philippines commenced in 2003. SERVE are committed to the following projects:

 The Badjao Tribe are amongst the most abandoned and vulnerable people in the Philippines.
-As they are an indigenous tribe with their own culture, language and customs they are treated as second and third class citizens by the Philippine government and the Philippine people in general.
+As they are an indigenous tribe with their own culture, language and customs they are treated as second and third class citizens by the Philippine government.

 Before & After

 For centuries the main livelihood of the Badjao Tribe has been fishing, but due to larger commercial boats, increasing numbers of beach resorts and increased pollution, it is very difficult for the Badjao people to earn a decent living from this activity.
 As a result of this the Tribal Chief approached the Presentation Sisters and asked them to establish a formal education programme for children, so that they can develop the skills to survive in the modern world.
 There are 4000 members of the Badjao Tribe in Cebu.